symfony/symfony-docs/security.rst

 If your ``User`` class is an entity, you don't need to do anything else.
-But if your class is *not* an entity, then ``make:user`` will also have generated a ``UserProvider`` class that you need to finish.
+But if your class is *not* an entity, then ``make:user`` will also have generated a ``UserProvider`` class that you need to flush out and finalize.
 Learn more about user providers
 here: :doc:`User Providers </security/user_provider>`.

 .. _security-encoding-user-password: